kynex7510/3dbrew/content/FS:SetSaveDataSecureValue.md

 # Description

 Sets the secure value for a specified title (or the current title) in the specified slot.
 This command will write to the [Anti Savegame Restore](Filesystem_services#anti_savegame_restore "wikilink") save data.

+If appropriate FS permissions are not set in the caller processes' exheader, this command will only run if the save data ID for the specified title is present in the exheader.